AusBoone/Melody-Generator/README.md

   --instrument 0 \
   --soundfont /path/to/font.sf2 \
   --output song.mid \
+  --no-humanize \
   --harmony --counterpoint --harmony-lines 1
 ```

 This command creates `song.mid` with one harmony line and an additional counterpoint track.
 The `--instrument` option selects the General MIDI program number used for the melody.
+Pass `--no-humanize` if you want deterministic timing so events align exactly on the beat.
 Use `--play` to automatically preview the file once it is written.

 ### GUI